python/cpython/Doc/howto/regex.rst

 and more.

 You can learn about this by interactively experimenting with the :mod:`re` module.
-If you have Tkinter available, you may also want to look at :file:`Tools/scripts/redemo.py`, a demonstration program included with the Python distribution.
+If you have :mod:`tkinter` available, you may also want to look at :file:`Tools/demo/redemo.py`, a demonstration program included with the Python distribution.
 It allows you to enter REs and strings, and displays whether the RE matches or fails. :file:`redemo.py` can be quite useful when trying to debug a complicated RE.
 Phil Schwartz's `Kodos